1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 What’s the Ideal UAM Setup with Header Bidding?

-The ideal setup would be to make Amazon UAM compete with Prebid as well as EBDA on your site.
-All three sources will send their winning bids to the Ad Manager and you’ll get the highest rates.
+The ideal setup would be to make Amazon UAM compete with Prebid and Open Bidding on your site.
+All three sources will send their winning bids to the Ad Manager, and you’ll get the highest rates.
 Such a setup generally yields the best results for most publishers.

-It’ll be possible when both Prebid and UAM will be set to send their winning bids simultaneously as Price Priority Line Items.
+It’ll be possible when both Prebid and UAM are set to send their winning bids simultaneously as Price Priority Line Items.
 The bids will then compete with the bids sent by AdX via Dynamic Allocation.

 Conclusion

-The setup can be complicated for a few publishers as it requires a certain level of technical expertise as well as coding skills.
-The best course of action is to work with a wrapper technology provider / managed service provider for the setup.
+The setup can be complicated for a few publishers as it requires certain technical expertise and coding skills.
+The best course of action is to work with a wrapper technology provider/managed service provider for the setup.
 Such service providers will already have all the requirements fulfilled for you.
-For instance, once your site is whitelisted and Adx.txt is verified by Amazon, then Automatad can do all the integration work within a day.
+For instance, once your site is whitelisted and Amazon verifies ads.txt, your monetization partner can do all the integration work within a day.